ayoisio/1health-slims-connector/README.md

 If slims_username, slims_password, and slims_url are not provided as environmental variables, they can be passed in as parameters to the [SlimsConnector](src/onehealthintegration/slims.py#L15) class.
 If environment_type is not provided as an environmental variable, development mode will be assumed by default.

-4. You can now import the onehealthintegration package in your Python scripts:
+4. You can now import the onehealthintegration package:
 ```
 import onehealthintegration
 ```